- B -

 The last of life, for which the first was made . . . .

-Robert Browning, Rabbi Ben Ezra lines 1-3
+Robert Browning, from Rabbi Ben Ezra lines 1-3

 - Oh,to be in England